-You can configure billing on Google Cloud Platform (GCP) in a variety of ways to meet different needs.
+You can configure billing on Google Cloud in a variety of ways to meet different needs.
 This section introduces the core concepts for your organization and for billing, and discusses how to use them effectively.

 What is a resource?

 In the context of Google Cloud, a resource can refer to the service-level resources that are used to process your workloads (VMs, DBs, and so on) as well as to the account-level resources that sit above the services, such as projects, folders, and the organization.